jefnic23/ceynic-api/README.md

 Website for my mom's paintings

 **TODO**
-- [ ] Add emails from contact form to body of email (because they're not being set as sender)
+- [x] Add emails from contact form to body of email (because they're not being set as sender)
+- [ ] Website overhaul; build backend as a REST API, frontend React app